It is the beginning of the year and what better time to sit down and think more intentionally about how we organize the hard part of our practice.

 First things first.
 If you do not have a website, make one.
-Here is a list of options for hosting your own website.
+Here is a list of options for hosting your own website (affiliate links).

-- Self hosted managed wordpress site at The Soft Machine $6.99 a month – we recommend self hosting your own managed wordpress site.
-You will have full control of your plugins and theme option/designs and a managed wordpress has automatic backup safeguards.
+- Self-hosted managed WordPress site at The Soft Machine $6.99 a month – we recommend self-hosting your own managed WordPress site.
+You will have full control of your plugins and theme option/designs and a managed WordPress has automatic backup safeguards. (affiliate link)